Sexual Assault Resources

 Georgia Southern University Police Department (912) 478-5234

 Medical attention is important following a sexual assault.
-Local options for medical services include the Statesboro Regional Sexual Assault and Child Advocacy Center, known as The Teal House, Georgia Southern University Health Services, and East Georgia Regional Medical Center.
-The Teal House provides free medical and forensic examinations by specially trained SANE nurses, advocacy services, crisis intervention counseling, therapy services and a 24-hour crisis line.
+Local options in Statesboro for medical services include the Statesboro Regional Sexual Assault and Child Advocacy Center, known as The Teal House, Georgia Southern University Health Services, and East Georgia Regional Medical Center.
+The Teal House provides free medical and forensic examinations by specially trained SANE nurses, advocacy services, crisis intervention counseling, therapy services, and a 24-hour crisis line.
 Free medical examinations and treatment following a sexual assault are also offered by Georgia Southern University Health Services for all Georgia Southern University students.
 Medical examinations are offered by East Georgia Regional Medical center, however, there is a financial cost.
+In Savannah, the Rape Crisis Center of the Coastal Empire can provide assistance to survivors.
 A medical examination can be facilitated at any time following a sexual assault, although the sooner medical treatment is obtained, the safer the patient.
 A medical examination checks for and treats any injury and/or infection that has resulted from the assault.
 A forensic examination also checks for injury and/or infection in addition to collecting evidence in the event that the victim decides to press charges or file a report.
 A forensic examination can be facilitated up to 120 hours (5 days) after a sexual assault occurs.
 Seeking a forensic exam does not obligate a person to press charges or file a report.

 The Georgia Southern University Counseling Center provides 24-hour crisis intervention for emergency circumstances, such as sexual assault.
 For more information regarding crisis intervention services, please visit the Crisis Intervention tab of our website.
 The Counseling Center also offers ongoing individual counseling for depression, anxiety, and post-traumatic symptoms following an assault.
 Regular business hours are from 8:00AM-5:00PM Monday-Friday.